All About Diastasis Recti Abdominus (tummy muscle separation)

 - History of an umbilical and ventral hernia

 - Excessively using the incorrect technique when doing abdominal exercises after the first trimester

 What are the symptoms of DRA?

-Women may notice a bulge in the midline of the abdomen with movements that require ab strength such as getting up from bed or sit-ups.
-Other symptoms include:
+You may notice a bulge in the midline of your abdomen with movements that require ab strength such as getting up from bed or sit-ups.